milanglacier/yarepl.nvim/README.md

 Here are examples of how to use this command:

-1. `REPLSendMotion` sends the motion to the REPL that the current buffer is attached to.
+1. `REPLSendOperator` acts as the operator to send the text to the REPL that the current buffer is attached to.
 If the buffer is not attached to any REPL, it uses REPL 1.

-2. `3REPLSendMotion` sends the motion to REPL 3.
+2. `3REPLSendOperator` sends the motion to REPL 3.

-3. `REPLSendMotion ipython` sends the motion to the closest ipython REPL relative to id `1`.
+3. `REPLSendOperator ipython` sends the motion to the closest ipython REPL relative to id `1`.

-4. `3REPLSendMotion ipython` sends the motion to the closest ipython REPL relative to id `3`.
+4. `3REPLSendOperator ipython` sends the motion to the closest ipython REPL relative to id `3`.

-`REPLSendMotion` is **dot-repeatable**, you do not need to install vim-repeat to make it work.
+`REPLSendOperator` is **dot-repeatable**, you do not need to install vim-repeat to make it work.

 ### REPLExec